GlotPress/GlotPress/readme.txt

 Many open source projects span regions, countries and dialects and need to support a variety of translations, GlotPress is here to help you collaborate online with your translators to ensure your users see your software in their native language.

-GlotPress has two versions, a standalone version and this WordPress plugin version.
-At this time these two versions are functionally similar, but the plugin version is likely to start moving away from the standalone version in future versions.
-For the rest of this document, any reference to "GlotPress" should be taken as the plugin.

 For more information about GlotPress, feel free to visit the channels listed below in the "Communication" section.

 So who should use GlotPress?